Curtis Institute of Music Library

 Philadelphia, PA 19103

 The Curtis Archives document the history and legacy of the Curtis Institute of Music by preserving records of permanent historical value.
-Welcoming both the Curtis community and the general public, the Archives offer diverse collections that encompass the entirety of the Curtis experience from those who lived it.
+Welcoming both the Curtis community and the general public, the Archives offer diverse collections that encompass the entirety of the Curtis experience.

 The scope of the Curtis Archives collection policy, in keeping with its mission to document the history and legacy of the Curtis Institute of Music, encompasses all materials that chronicle the school’s functions, activities, culture, and values.*